 I work as a social worker in Oxford and around, and brought up my family in Broadhurst Gardens, where Paul and I and Sian now live.

-After a spell as Church Warden and on Synod my main responsibilities at St Andrew's are acting as Assistant Warden, looking after the churchyard (help always gratefully received!) and ringing the bells.
+After a spell as Church Warden and on Synod my main responsibilities at St Andrew's are acting as Acting Warden, looking after the churchyard (help always gratefully received!) and ringing the bells.

 A physicist/engineer by profession, I have from a young age been equally absorbed by singing and latterly (nearly two decades) by directing music at St Andrews - with a particular interest in voice production.
 I am supported by my scientific and musical family both as singers and as audience!